ethereum/EIPs/EIPS/eip-draft-erc-proxy.md

 in agreeing on an interface all proxies use that allows for a standard way to operate with proxies.

-An example implementation of a DelegateProxy can be found in aragonOS or zeppelinOS [//TODO links].
+An example implementation of a DelegateProxy can be found in [aragonOS](https://github.com/aragon/aragonOS/blob/dev/contracts/common/DelegateProxy.sol) or [zeppelinOS](https://github.com/zeppelinos/labs/blob/master/upgradeability_with_vtable/contracts/Proxy.sol).

 ## Standardized interface